nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="info" seamless>

-**Note:** Utilising the **keyword** will perform a search for all clients for the matching keyword throughout all information, including rental information.
+**Note:** Utilising `KEYWORD` will perform a search for clients whose details include the keyword.
+Clients are matched if any of their fields **contains** the keyword, including rental information details (E.g. name, email, address, etc.).

 </box>